Spin stiffness and resilience phase transition in a noisy toric-rotor code: Connection to postselected quantum error correction

-Finally, we note that, as discussed in the definition of the normalized logical state in Eq.~(\ref{ketphys}), the focus of our study was on the limit $\Delta \rightarrow 0$.
+Finally, note that, as discussed in the definition of the normalized logical state in Eq.~(\ref{ketphys}), the focus of our study was on the limit $\Delta \rightarrow 0$.
 In this regard, it is also interesting to consider the effect of the regularization parameter on correctability.
-In particular, according to \cite{Xu2024b}, it is expected that situation would be worse in the regularized case.
-Consequently, for $d = 2$, we anticipate that there is no correctable phase, similar to the case $\Delta\rightarrow 0$.
-However, for higher dimensions, where there is a correctable phase for $\Delta\rightarrow 0$, we expect that an increment of the regularization parameter leads to a reduction in the value of the passive threshold $\sigma_c$.
+In particular, according to Ref.~\cite{Xu2024b}, the situation is expected to be worse in the regularized case.
+Consequently, for $d = 2$, we anticipate that there is no correctable phase, similar to the case $\Delta \rightarrow 0$.
+However, for higher dimensions, where a correctable phase in the fully postselected sector exists in the limit $\Delta \rightarrow 0$, we expect that an increase in the regularization parameter leads to a reduction in the value of the critical width $\sigma_c$.